chelseazwang/project/README.md

 * Validation Accuracy: Printed to console/log
 * F1 Score: Printed to console/log
-* Confusion Matrix: Saved as confusion_matrix.png
+* Confusion Matrix: Printed to console/log
-* Training Log: Saved as train.log (if using run.sh); full output in train_executed.ipynb in notebooks/
+* Training Log: Saved as train.log (if using run.sh); full output located in train_executed.ipynb in notebooks/

 ## Model Details